 The Final Rule did not adopt all of the proposals from the Proposed Rule, but still broadened the protected arrangements physicians can enter into to meet CMS’ goals for value-based enterprises.
 Physicians and other health care entities can now rely on CMS’ guidance and these new exceptions to the Stark Law as they develop new ways to be reimbursed for delivering quality care.

-Should you have any questions about these changes to the Stark Law and how they will affect your business, please contact Peter Mellette, Harrison Gibbs, Nathan Mortier, Elizabeth Dahl-Coleman, or Scott Daisley at Mellette PC.
+Should you have any questions about these changes to the Stark Law and how they will affect your business, please contact Peter Mellette, Harrison Gibbs, Elizabeth Dahl-Coleman, or Scott Daisley at Mellette PC.

 This client advisory is for general educational purposes only and does not cover every provision of the final rule.
 It is not intended to provide legal advice specific to any situation you may have.
 Individuals desiring legal advice should consult legal counsel for up-to-date and fact-specific advice.